fabpot-graveyard/dependency-injection/doc/06-Speed.markdown

 The above code does the bare minimum to provide flexibility thanks to the configuration variables, and still be very fast.

-How can you have the best of both world?
-That's quite simply.
+How can you have the best of both worlds?
+That's quite simple.
 The Symfony Dependency Injection component provides yet another built-in dumper: a **PHP dumper**.
 This dumper can convert any service container to plain PHP code.
 That's right, it is able to generate the code you could have written by hand in the first place.

-Let's use again our `Zend_Mail` example and for brevity's sake, let's use the XML definition file created in the previous chapter:
+Let's again use our `Zend_Mail` example and for brevity's sake, let's use the XML definition file created in the previous chapter:

     [php]